olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 surround them with quotes (e.g. `python "/path/with spaces/dedup_pot_file.py" lang/index.pot`).
 You can use relative paths: e.g. if the mod is inside `data/mods/`, the paths would be `../../../../lang/extract_json_strings.py` and `../../../../lang/dedup_pot_file.py`.

+Replace `YourModName` with the mod's name (doesn't have to match exactly).

 Don't forget to mark it as executable via file properties or terminal command:
 ```bash